 Start by pressing the M5-nylock nuts into the hexagonal cutouts.
 Make sure that you point the round end of the nut towards you, as you want the first part of the thread to be metal before your bolt gets to the nylon locking part.

 Looking back to the green bag, you should find a bag within it that contains 4 large nuts and some small screws.
 Take the contents out and loosely thread all the set screws into the nuts by about 2.5 turns (for now).

 Prepare four sets of both these assemblies and set them aside for later.

 Start off by pushing in two M5-nylock nuts into the hexagonal holes in the 3D printed Z-axis mount.
 These will be used to mount the steel Z-axis motor mount.

-To the side, put the steel plate on the top of the motor, ensuring that its white connector is facing away from the middle-sized hole on the plate.
+To the side, put the steel plate on the top of the motor, ensuring that its white connector or cable bundle is facing away from the middle-sized hole on the plate.
 Loosely thread four M5-25mm bolts through the slots and the motor, the plate slots may be a little tight but that’s fine; we’ll be adjusting this part and re-tightening the bolts later in the assembly.

 Fit the motor and plate assembly into the 3D printed Z-axis mount.
 If it doesn’t slide in easily, try sliding the motor all the way forward, and tilting the plate back slightly.
 You’ll know they’re aligned when their profiles match and they lay flush against each other.